ccxtechnologies/driver-avionics/README.md

 # Interfacing with the Driver

 These drivers use netlink for configuration and raw sockets for data transfers.
-Refer to the Python test scripts for examples.
+Refer to the Python tools for examples.

-You will have to include the avionics.h header file in your user space applications that interface with this driver to get the protocol indexes and data formats.
+You will have to include the avionics.h header file with userspace applications that interface with this driver to get the protocol indexes and data formats.

-These drivers support a raw protcol and a timestamp protocol which utalize different base datatypes.
+These drivers support a raw protcol and a timestamp protocol and a packetized protocol.

 ## Raw Protocol

-The raw protocol transmits and receives a set of 32-bit words.
+The raw protocol transmits and receives raw bytes.
 All transmit data will be immediatly written, receive data may be buffered internally for some time so the receive time may vary from the capture time.

 ## Timestamp Protocol

-The timestamp protocol transmits and receives a set of 32-bit words plus a milli-second epoch time counter.
+The timestamp protocol transmits and receives 32-bit words plus a milli-second epoch time counter.

 The time counter on all received data will be set to the processor's capture time, this may vary somewhat from the time the data was received from the databus but shoud be within 3 ms.